quangChe/angularjs-tutorial/README.md

 **The model**
 This our data and values we declare inside the controller.
 It is described by AngularJS as the ***Single-Source-of-Truth*** because it is the persistence source of data that provides values for the view.

-Values declared inside the controller as ***scope variables*** will always be the same whenever the application first starts.
-We may change or modify these variables during the lifecycle of our AngularJS application, but *restarting the application would return these variables to their original values as declared in the controller.* See the example below:
+Values declared through the ***scope variables*** of an application's controller will always be the same whenever the application first starts.
+We may change or modify these variables during the lifecycle of an AngularJS application, but *restarting the application would return these variables to their original values as declared in the controller.* See the example below:

 *app.js*
 ```